Columbus State University: Rankings

+in Top Public Schools, and No.36 in Best Value Schools.

 Student life

 In addition to co-educational intramural and recreational programs, students participate in more than a hundred chartered student groups, sororities, fraternities, honor societies, club sports, and special-interest clubs.

 Newspaper

+The student-run newspaper publication began when the institution opened as Columbus College.
+At the time, the newspaper was then called "The Saber," referring to the calvary sword of the college's mascot at the time, the Confederate Rebels.
+The publication repurposed its name in 2018 to mean "sharp, cutting edge news."
+The paper officially changed its name to "The Uproar" in 2020, in response to the resurgence of the Black Lives Matter Movement].
+The new name referred to CSU's current mascot, the cougar, and the "loud and uncomfortable dialogue" sometimes required to make change.

-"The Uproar" is the university's official student-run newspaper.
-It is distributed on all Columbus State campuses and throughout the city of Columbus.
+The paper is distributed on all Columbus State campuses and throughout the city of Columbus.

 Athletics

 Columbus State University, home of Cougar Athletics, has many types of men's and women's athletics, including basketball, baseball, soccer, softball, tennis, golf, and cross country.
 All sports compete at the NCAA Division II level in the Peach Belt Conference.
 Rifle competed as an associate member of the Ohio Valley Conference in NCAA Division I until after the 2014–15 school year, when the program was dropped.
 The Frank G. Lumpkin Jr. Center, a 4,500-seat arena, houses the Cougars.

 Club sports

 Club sports at the university formed in 2008 and may represent CSU in intercollegiate competitions.
-Currently there are 10 club sports offered: bass fishing, co-ed tennis, men's soccer, paintball, martial arts, tackle football, ultimate frisbee, women's soccer, women's volleyball, and wrestling.
+Currently there are 10 club sports offered: bass fishing, co-ed tennis, men's soccer, paintball, martial arts, football, ultimate frisbee, women's soccer, women's volleyball, and wrestling.